greg-raven/Uncommon-Sense/_posts/2010-06-08-the-myth-of-diversity.md

 ---
-title: 'The myth of diversity'
+title: "The myth of diversity"
 layout: post
 categories:
 - diversity